next submission cycle: apr 2027

 Even fewer know how to reliably build these types of teams.

-That’s why we created the Council: An intense, transformative program that will help you become the leader you've always wanted to be, and support your team to do the best work of your lives — all while feeling deeply fulfilled in it.
+The Council will help you become the leader you've always wanted to be, and support your team to do the best work of your lives.
+All while feeling deeply fulfilled in it.

-"At the Leadership Summit, our team did six months of work in two days.
 Every interpersonal conflict that was standing between us just went away.
 It was beautiful and efficient at the same time.
-The clarity we walked away with, and the business decisions we’re now able to make, are extraordinary.”
+The clarity we walked away with, and the business decisions we’re now able to make, are extraordinary.

 Johannes Landgraf